idamobile/proto-mapper/README.md

 Java Proto Mapper
 =================

 Ligthweight generation of protobuf <-> bean mapper classes.
 Based on annotation processing.
-It depends directly on the generated Java code from the [https://code.google.com/p/protobuf/downloads/list] (google protoc compiler).
+It depends directly on the generated Java code from the [google protoc compiler] (https://code.google.com/p/protobuf/downloads/list).
 Tested on version 2.4.1.

 Usage Example
 ------------
 To get generated mapper of java bean <-> protobuf message/enum you have to annotate your java bean class with `@Mapper(protoClass = CorrespondingProtobuf.class)` annonation.
 Also you have to annonate required for mapping fields with `@Field` annotation.
 Optionally you could provide `name` value if a field name declared in a java bean differs from such in the protocol definition.
 Also add `optional` value if a field is optional in the protocol.

-For example, suppose we generate with protoc Services.java from following protobuf protocol:
+For example, suppose we generated `Services.java` with protoc from the following protobuf protocol:

         enum Result {
             OK = 1;
             WRONG_CREDENTIALS = 2;